What does Hyperbaric mean? Technically this term refers to the medical use of oxygen at a level higher than normal atmospheric pressure.

 The benefit?
-The hyperbaric chamber allows veterinarians to improve the amount of dissolved oxygen in the plasma over what naturally occurs in body and better treat injury and chronic illness.
+The hyperbaric chamber allows veterinarians to improve the amount of dissolved oxygen in the plasma over what naturally occurs in the body and better treat injury and chronic illness.

 Oxygen is essential for cells to live, function, and repair themselves.
-It is needed for production of the cells that create new bone and new tissues.
-Increasing levels of oxygen in the body enhances the body’s capability of performing these functions.
+It is needed for the production of the cells that create new bone and new tissues.
+Increasing levels of oxygen in the body enhance the body’s capability of performing these functions.
 Also, with HBOT, tissues that are lacking oxygen due to poor or blocked blood flow, due to a variety of causes, can get the benefits of oxygen.

 It is proven that Hyperbaric Oxygen Therapy stimulates stem cell production up to eight times, which contributes greatly to the healing process.
 Exciting work is now underway in treating particularly difficult and challenging veterinary cases.
 Talk to the veterinarians or specialists about how HBOT can be used to help your pet return to wellness faster.

 Exceptional Blood Loss

 Pet patients are placed into a comfortable chamber specially designed for animal patients.